rcl-cloud-apps/docs/installation/wordpress.md

 # Requirements

-An **Azure App Service Plan** is required for the installation of WordPress.
+An **Azure App Service Plan** is required for this installation.
 The App Service Plan must be :

 - Higher than the Free and Shared Tier
 - A Windows Server